From Honduras to Your Hands: My Journey to Real Batana Oil

 • How much manual labor and care goes into extracting just a small amount of this rich, dark oil

 There is nothing fast about real Batana oil.
 No giant factory line.
 No shortcuts.
+Watching people do this work by hand gave me so much respect for the ingredient.

+It also made one thing very clear: There is no way real, traditionally made Batana oil should be cheap, watered down, or sold in giant bottles.
 From that moment, I knew: if I was going to bring Batana oil to my customers, it had to be in its authentic form, directly connected to this process and these people.

 What Makes Beyond Botanix Batana Oil Different